napalm-automation/napalm-logs/docs/serializer/index.rst

 .. versionadded:: 0.4.0

-The Serializer subsystem is a pluggable interface used just before a structured napalm-logs document is sent just before being published.
+The Serializer subsystem is a pluggable interface used just before a structured napalm-logs document is sent to the :ref:`publisher` interface.

 The default Serializer used is :ref:`serializer-msgpack`.